 - A serious head injury.

-- The child’s mother catching an infection during the pregnancy.
+- The child’s mother catching an infection during pregnancy.

 - The brain not getting enough oxygen for a short period during a difficult birth.

-- Reduces blood and oxygen supply to the brain.
+- Reduced blood and oxygen supply to the brain.

 - Bleeding in the baby’s brain.